HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Edit-WDACConfig.md

 * [DefaultWindows_WithBlockRules](https://github.com/HotCakeX/Harden-Windows-Security/wiki/New-WDACConfig#new-wdacconfig--makedefaultwindowswithblockrules)

 > [!NOTE]\
->  Since the module uses PowerShell and not Windows PowerShell that is pre-installed in Windows, selecting this argument will automatically scan `C:\Program Files\PowerShell` directory and add PowerShell files to the base policy (If the module detects that the PowerShell is not installed from Microsoft Store) so that you will be able to continue using the module after redeploying the base policy.
+>  Since the module uses PowerShell and not Windows PowerShell that is pre-installed in Windows, selecting this argument will automatically scan `C:\Program Files\PowerShell` directory and add PowerShell files to the base policy (if it detects the PowerShell is not installed from Microsoft Store) so that you will be able to continue using the module after redeploying the base policy.
 The scan uses ***FilePublisher*** level and ***Hash*** fallback.

 <div align='center'>